jazsakr/jazsakr.github.io/_posts/2025-11-09-violin-plot-example1.md

 ![Plot of a violin plot made with using matplotlib and seaborn.](/assets/images/posts/2025-11-09-violin-plot-example1.png)

 Define `var` and update `sample_info` dictionary according to your dataframe to use this code.
+This code will also show statistics (count, mean, std, min, quartiles, max) of your data.

 The violin plot: